1997 Michigan Wolverines football team: Week 6: Iowa

 Michigan had its closest contest of the year in week six, as Iowa scored 21 points in the second quarter to take a 21–7 halftime lead.
 The Wolverines responded by outscoring the Hawkeyes 21–3 in the second half to win the game by a final score of 28–24.

 Iowa running back Tavian Banks opened the scoring 91 seconds into the second quarter with a 53-yard touchdown run.
 Michigan responded by tying the game on a 15-yard touchdown pass from Griese to Streets with 4:53 remaining in the half.
 On Michigan's next drive, Iowa cornerback Ed Gibson intercepted Griese and returned the ball 64 yards to the Michigan 1-yard line.
 From there, Michael Burger put Iowa ahead with a touchdown run with 2:27 remaining.
 On the final play of the first half, Iowa's All-American Tim "White Lightning" Dwight returned a punt 61 yards for a touchdown, giving Iowa a 14-point lead at halftime.

 Michigan scored two touchdowns in the third quarter, tying the score with 3:11 remaining in the quarter on a quarterback sneak by Griese on 4th-and-goal from the one-yard line.
-Iowa retook the lead on a field goal after a 72-yard kickoff return by Dwight.
+Iowa retook the lead on a field goal after a 72-yard kick return by Dwight.
 Late in the fourth quarter, Iowa continued to hold a 24–21 lead, but Griese and Tuman connected on a two-yard touchdown pass with 2:55 remaining in the game.
 Iowa responded by driving to Michigan's 15-yard line, but Sam Sword intercepted Matt Sherman with 31 seconds left to secure the victory.

 Iowa's scoring was fueled by four plays resulting in gains of more than 50 yards.
 Banks also rushed for 99 yards on 19 carries.
 Michigan's offense was fueled by the passing of Griese (15 of 26 for 165 yards) and the rushing of Thomas (129 yards on 20 carries) and Howard (81 yards on 13 first-half carries).
 On defense, Michigan maintained its season-long fourth quarter shutout and had allowed only nine points (on three field goals) in the third quarter through the first six games.
 Both defenses also came through with big plays, including a total of six interceptions, three each on Griese and Sherman.